pinetwork-js/api-typing/README.md

   - If a type ends with `Result`, then it represents the expected result by calling its accompanying route.

-- Anything else that is miscellaneous will be exported based on what it represents (for example the `routes` part)
+- Anything else that is miscellaneous will be exported based on what it represents (for example the `routes` or `utils` parts)